juju/docs/src/en/models-migrate.md

 providing additional flexibility.

-When upgrading a controller, you can bootstrap a new controller running a newer version of Juju, and then migrate each model across one at a time.
-This is safer than upgrading a controller whilst its running many applications.
+When upgrading a controller, you can bootstrap a new controller running a newer version of Juju and then migrate each model across one at a time.
+This is safer than upgrading a controller while its running many applications.

 Migration is equally useful for load balancing.
-If a controller that's hosting multiple models reaches capacity you can now move the busiest models to a new controller, reducing load without affecting your applications.
+If a controller hosting multiple models reaches capacity, you can now move the busiest models to a new controller, reducing load without affecting your applications.

 For migration to work: